annikasantor/Sharing_Is_Caring_MTEC-347/sharingiscaringannikasantor.md

-# Annika Santor Sharing is Caring SuperCollider Assignment
+# Vocal Warm Up Simulator

 ## How to run the program
 The program itself is very easy to run.
 Just command return inside of the various chunks of code to play the example or exercise.